By Fred Gardner

 By Sunday night we were standing in formation with draftees and volunteers from Alabama, Louisiana, and Houston, Texas, under the dim stars.
 We were lined up outside a warehouse from which we would be issued uniforms.
 The temperature wasn’t below freezing but the air is very moist in swampy areas and the cold was penetrating.
 There was a portable radio on the loading dock providing news and music.
 All of a sudden Gelfand stepped forward and bellowed at the young, blond sergeant who stood in front of us: “You killed our President!
 We are New Yorkers.
 You southerners killed our President!
 You’re not in mourning but we’re in mourning because we’re New Yorkers.
 We demand that we be dismissed immediately for a three-day period of mourning.”

 I remember the amazed look on the sergeant’s face as Gelfand stomped back to his place in formation, but I can’t remember what he said or did, if anything.
 His mind was blown and so was mine.
 This Gelfand might be dangerous, might draw the heat on the rest of us.
 The radio was playing Connie Francis singing “America the Beautiful.”
-For the first time since I was a kid I allowed myself to cry (just a little).
+It was moving.